lemlac/mulem/docs/reference.md

 ```
 if expr is ptrn then expr else expr
-if expr is ptrn:
+if expr is ptrn then
     _
-else:
+else
     _
 ```

 Combines the conditional branching of `if` with pattern matching of `is`.
 Useful if you want to destructure a single case of a sum type.
 This must be a pattern that matches the type of the value before `is`.

 ```
-if value is Pattern(x):
+if value is Pattern(x) then
     print("value is {x}")
-else:
+else
     print("value doesn't match")

 something = if value is Pattern(x) then x else "fallback"